dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 here.
-It plays a role in implementing transformations and being able to quite easily find out effect information or make assumptions based on types about a piece of code instead of performing additional analysis to derive these facts, which are not present in the IR (which is usually the case for most IRs).
+It plays a role in implementing transformations and being able to quite easily find out effect information or make assumptions based on types about a piece of code instead of performing additional analysis to derive these facts, which are not present in the IL (which is usually the case for most ILs).
 Moreover, MIL allows to run a lint checking potentially after every transformation to make sure that none of the transformations made a program ill-typed.
-While many classical IRs are imperative and statement based, meaning that most of the operations are assigning values to variables, MIL is a functional language and therefore it is *expression-based*, which in general makes it more easy to reason about the code, which implies that it should be
+While many classical ILs are imperative and statement based, meaning that most of the operations are assigning values to variables, MIL is a functional language and therefore it is *expression-based*, which in general makes it more easy to reason about the code, which implies that it should be